The Ponderings of Yaj Ekim

 The chronicles of time are nothing more than vapor.

-All history begins corroding long before it is written.
+All history begins decaying long before it is written.

 311